 Thank you for your interest in joining the team at the Sacramento LGBT Community Center.
 The Center offers a variety of rewarding employment, leadership volunteer and internship opportunities.
 For those that share the Center’s vision for creating events, programs, and pathways to services that help lesbian, gay, bisexual and transgender people feel welcome, needed and safe, the Center offers the following roles.

 While a small nonprofit organization, the Center strives to provide competitive salaries, benefits and professional development opportunities that demonstrate the value of a healthy supportive team oriented work environment.
 The Center is an Equal Opportunity Employer.
+We actively seek applications from lesbians, gay men, women, bisexual, transgender individuals, people of color, people living with HIV/AIDS and other disabilities.

 Current opportunities include: